MUSC Bulletin | College of Dental Medicine

-The Oral Maxillofacial Surgery Residency Program is a 48-month program, clinically oriented and designed to train clinicians in all aspects of oral and maxillofacial surgery.
+The Oral Maxillofacial Surgery Residency Program is a 48-month program, clinically oriented and designed to train surgeons in all aspects of oral and maxillofacial surgery.
 Following the completion of this training, residents are fully certified and competent in all aspects and are eligible for certification by the American Board of Oral and Maxillofacial Surgery.

-Residents participate in didactic and clinical teaching throughout their four years of training.
+Residents participate in didactic and clinical education throughout their four years of training.
 Oral pathology lectures are held weekly and 4 hours each week are devoted to didactic seminars on a variety of subjects relative to oral and maxillofacial surgery, patient care, CPC’s or systems reviews.
 A number of outstanding guest lecturers are scheduled throughout the year.
 Residents are exposed to the full scope of dental implantology during their training.
 They receive intensive training in several dental implant systems.
 They gain intensive experience and training in surgical techniques to augment the atrophied alveolus prior to implant placement.
 Treatment planning is emphasized utilizing restorative dentists, prosthodontists and other allied dental services.
-The oral and maxillofacial surgery service is staffed by four oral surgeons on a full-time basis and six on a part-time basis.
+The oral and maxillofacial surgery service is staffed by three oral surgeons on a full-time basis and five on a part-time basis.

 Orthodontics and Dentofacial Orthopedics